Wisdom Teeth Removal In Warrensburg, Oak Grove, And Windsor, MO

 Wisdom teeth are the extra set of molars located in the very back of your mouth.
 They’re the late bloomers of your teeth and usually emerge during your late teens or early twenties.
 For some people, these teeth come through with no problems.
-However, for many, wisdom teeth may cause problems and pain to the point they need to be removed.
+However, for many patients, wisdom teeth may cause painful symptoms and further oral health issues, and removing them is the best option.

-Like all of your teeth when they first come in, the wisdom teeth want to emerge and grow.
-But they aren’t always positioned or angled properly to do that and as they grow, they can push against your other teeth, causing them to become impacted.
+Like all of your teeth when they first come in, wisdom teeth want to emerge and grow.
+But they aren’t always positioned or angled properly to do that and, as they emerge, can push against your other teeth, causing them to become impacted.
+Impacted teeth are teeth that fail to come through the gum line, often leading to uncomfortable symptoms.

 Unfortunately, your wisdom teeth won’t intuitively stop growing just because they run into your other molars.
-Because they don’t stop, you may experience severe pain, overcrowding of your teeth, and possible infection if the issue is not taken care of.
+Because they don’t stop, you may experience severe pain, overcrowding of your teeth, and possible infection if the issue isn’t taken care of.

-While they can be painful, impacted wisdom teeth aren’t always visible to the naked eye and some patients may not be immediately aware of them.
+While they can be painful, impacted wisdom teeth aren’t always visible to the naked eye, so some patients may not be immediately aware of them.
 You may have an impacted wisdom tooth if you experience any of the following symptoms:

 - Halitosis (bad breath)